jib/piped/README.md

 PipeD
 =====

-A network daemon that runs on the [Node.js][node] platform and listens for incoming data via one of `UDP, TCP, Unix Socket, File or STDIN` and sends it out to one (or more) of `UDP, TCP, Unix Socket or STDOUT`.
-PipeD can both fanout and failover as needed.
+A highly performant network daemon that runs on the [Node.js][node] platform that translates, fans out and/or consolidates any incoming data stream to any outgoing data stream with failover support.

+The incoming streams can consist of one or more of `UDP, TCP, Unix Socket, File or STDIN` and the outoing streams can consist of one or more of `UDP, TCP, Unix Socket or STDOUT`.
-On tests using [c1.medium](http://aws.amazon.com/ec2/#instance) PipeD can handle 85k messages/secondover `TCP` or [UDP][udp] with a single output.

-The bottlenecks are the `cat` and `nc` process that are taking up the majority of the CPU for the benchmark.

 Here's a quick graphical overview: